Auteenome/RiECalmingPlan/README.md

 2. All questions split apart over multiple pages are condensed into one page with multiple 'cards' that have a question and appropriate responses.
 Checkbox and Stepper informaiton is saved as the user presses the respective controls, and text responses are saved when exiting out of the keyboard.

+3. The 'Distress Tracker' allows you to add distress responses into the same database file and review them in the 'Distress History' page.
+This Distress History page also allows filtering for four different filters (All, Today, Week (7 days before today), and Month (1 month before this one)).

 TODO
 1. Fix presentation of the questionaire cards
 2. Test Database code on IOS